amnanoor03/Retail-Analytics-Modeling/README.md

-# Retail Analytics Data Modelling: Star Schema Modeling
+# Retail Analytics Data Modelling: Star Schema Modelling

 ## 🎯 Project Objective
-This project demonstrates the transition from raw transactional data to a structured **Star Schema** optimized for analytical queries.
+This project demonstrates the transition from raw transactional data to a structured **Star Schema** optimised for analytical queries.
 Using PostgreSQL, I transformed a flat retail dataset into Fact and Dimension tables to improve data integrity and query performance.

 ## 🏗️ Data Architecture
 The model follows a classic Star Schema design: